microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 to properly seperate commands with `;`, but that's not impossible to achieve.

-CLI11 will allow us to parse commandlines as a series of options, with a possible sub-command that takes it's own set of parameters.
+CLI11 will allow us to parse commandlines as a series of options, with a possible sub-command that takes its own set of parameters.
 This functionality will be used to enable our options & commands style of parameters.

 When commands are parsed, each command will build an `ActionAndArgs` that can be